adityavinodh/blog/content/blog/linux-intro.md

 This might not be too important to you, but the way Linux handles users is vastly superior.
 Since it was initially not meant to be used as a traditional desktop, rather on servers, Linux has the capability of multiple users logging into the same computer at the same time and working on something.
 This could be very useful if you are using it for a server, or just a main computer in your home where you want multiple family members to be able to use it and enjoy their content remotely at the same time.

 In addition to multiple simultaneous users, permissions are extremely strict and granular.
 By default, new users do not have most file access permissions (read, write, executable, etc.).
-You can specificly add permissions to each user, or add users to groups, and then add permissions for users of the group.
+You can specifically add permissions to each user, or add users to groups, and then add permissions for users of the group.
 Furthermore, the permissions that you add can be incredibly granular, such as for a specific file or directory.
 This also prevents the risk of some malicious file, script, or virus that somehow has made its way to your computer, to actually do any damage.

 ## Software management

 Finally, linux fully embraces the open source idealogy.
-Most software that is used is open source, but also includes propreitary software.
+Most software that is used is open source, but also includes proprietary software.
 But, the main difference from Windows and macOS is how Linux decides to manage software.
 All distributions ship with a package manager.
-This is the defualt on the system, but you also have the option to install aditional ones.
+This is the default on the system, but you also have the option to install additional ones.
 A package manager is a tool to help you install any software you want.
-It maintains a repository of sotware developed by many developers.
+It maintains a repository of software developed by many developers.
 As long as the software you want is available in the repository, a simple click or command with the program name is enough to install the entire software with all its dependencies.
 No annoying installation wizards.
 It takes care of the entire setup for you.

-If the software is not available in the repository, maybe because it is propreitary, you have a few options.
+If the software is not available in the repository, maybe because it is proprietary, you have a few options.
 Some popular distributions include repositories where all the software is contributed by individual users and developers.
 The information and instructions to install the software will be provided by the company or developer (usually on their website).
 So, you can download it from there.
 The last option is to compile it from source.
 This is something that will not make sense for the average user, but is still an option.
-It is very benefical even though it is difficult, as it allows for you to use a piece of software that would otherwise not be available.
+It is very beneficial even though it is difficult, as it allows for you to use a piece of software that would otherwise not be available.
 Basically it means, you download the source code (the actual code that the developers wrote), download and install any necessary dependencies, and then compile the app yourself for it to be run on your system.
-Usually this compilation step is done by the developers, and all you need to do is install the actuall binary file (.exe, .dmg, .pkg, .deb, .rpm, etc.) and do a quick install.
+Usually this compilation step is done by the developers, and all you need to do is install the actually binary file (.exe, .dmg, .pkg, .deb, .rpm, etc.) and do a quick install.

 # Getting Started